 The faculty advisor for the oral exam will generally become the student's thesis advisor.
 This exam is a demonstration that the student is capable of beginning Ph.D. level research.
 The student should show that he/she is conversant with the basic phenomenology of the chosen research field, but it is not necessary to show a completed research project.

 The Oral exam, like the Comprehensive Exam, should be passed by the end of the student's fourth semester at Stony Brook.
-In practical terms, the latest passing date is August 20th for students who entered in the fall, and January 20 for those who entered in the spring.
-Since many students pass the Comprehensive Exam at the beginning of their fourth semester, the rest of that semester may be dedicated to preparation of the oral part.
+In practical terms, the latest passing date is week 2 of the 5th Semester.

 In some cases a student may pass the Oral Exam on time, but a thesis advisor will not be identified before the beginning of the fifth semester.
 In this case, students will be provisionally readmitted for the fifth semester (but not for later semesters, except if an advisor is identified).
 The Department can not guarantee financial support to students readmitted this way.